michivo/buergerchain/README.md

-# buergerchain
+# bürgerchain

-bürgerchain is a project that combines the technology of the *Bürgerkarte * (official method for electronic signatures in Austria) with the *block chain*.
+bürgerchain is a project that combines the technology of the *Bürgerkarte* (official method for electronic signatures in Austria) with the *block chain*.
 The main purpose of this project is to provide a web site that enables users to conduct, organize and participate in e-votings, online polls and online